animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 Note
 </div></td>
 <td class="content">On the server, you must configure access to the auth
 credentials.
-You may either implement the {data-store-name}
-{x-data-store-javadoc}/org/apache/geode/security/SecurityManager.html[<code>SecurityManager</code>]
-interface or declare 1 or more Apache Shiro <code>Realms</code>.
+You may either implement the GemFire {x-data-store-javadoc}/org/apache/geode/security/SecurityManager.html[<code>SecurityManager</code>] interface or declare 1 or more Apache Shiro <code>Realms</code>.
 See <a href="#bootstrap-annotation-config-security-server">[bootstrap-annotation-config-security-server]</a>